Khancept032/Project-5/README_for_docker-compose.md

 ## To make changes
 1. `ctrl+c` to shut down containers
 2. `docker-compose down` to clean up
-3. 'docker rmi project-5_light project-5_heavy'
 3. make changes to files and save
+4. 'docker-compose build'
-4. 'docker-compose up'
+5. 'docker-compose up'

 I am working on getting the containers to rebuild automatically when a change is detected, but I haven't got it working yet.